ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 {: #using-openladap-spectrum-lsf}
 {: step}

-If you want to know more about OpenLDAP with {{site.data.keyword.spectrum_full_notm}}, see  [About OpenLDAP with IBM Spectrum LSF](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrate-openldap-spectrum-lsf).
+If you want to know more about OpenLDAP with {{site.data.keyword.spectrum_full_notm}}, see About OpenLDAP with IBM Spectrum LSF](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrate-openldap-spectrum-lsf).

 During deployment, you enable OpenLDAP with your {{site.data.keyword.spectrum_full_notm}} cluster by setting the `enable_ldap`,`ldap_basedns`, `ldap_server`, `ldap_admin_password`, `ldap_user_name`, and `ldap_user_password` deployment input values.